Bernard Master

 Dr. Bernard F. Master (born May 17, 1941) is an internationally recognized conservationist, distinguished health care professional, and business entrepreneur.
-He received his medical degree from Philadelphia College of Osteopathic Medicine and was in practice for more than 30 years.
+He earned his medical degree at Philadelphia College of Osteopathic Medicine, where he is now Professor of Clinical Medicine, Emeritus, before serving as a medical doctor for more than 30 years.
 He is an internationally recognized birder after whom the Chocó vireo (Vireo masteri) was named.
-Master is among the few Americans to have seen a representative of all extant bird families in the world (248) and has observed more than 8,325 birds in the wild.
+Master is among the few Americans to have seen a representative of nearly all extant bird families and has observed more than 8,585 birds in the wild from 128 countries and territories.
 He is the author of No Finish Line: Discovering the World's Secrets One Bird at a Time.